VAR-MATH: Probing True Mathematical Reasoning in LLMS via Symbolic Multi-Instance Benchmarks: VAR-MATH

 \subsection{Design Principle}

-The central motivation behind VAR-MATH is to address two long-standing limitations in the evaluation of mathematical reasoning: \emph{benchmark contamination} and \emph{evaluation fragility}.
+The core motivation behind VAR-MATH is to address two long-standing limitations in the evaluation of mathematical reasoning: \emph{benchmark contamination} and \emph{evaluation fragility}.
 Traditional benchmarks typically present problems as static numerical instances with fixed values, making them vulnerable to memorization and shallow pattern exploitation.
-In such settings, models may succeed by retrieving known solutions or leveraging statistical priors, rather than performing genuine reasoning.
+In such settings, models may succeed by retrieving known solutions or leveraging statistical priors rather than performing genuine reasoning.
+These issues call for an evaluation paradigm that can separate true reasoning ability from superficial success.

-VAR-MATH introduces a fundamental shift through a process we call \emph{symbolic variabilization}, which decouples problem structure from fixed numeric content.
+VAR-MATH introduces such a paradigm through a process we call \emph{symbolic variabilization}, which decouples problem structure from fixed numeric content.
 Instead of hardcoding specific constants, problems are restructured into symbolic templates, where concrete values are dynamically instantiated during evaluation.
-This abstraction enables models to be tested not on isolated instances, but across families of structurally equivalent problems.
-A key assumption underlying our approach is that a model that truly understands a mathematical problem should demonstrate \emph{reasoning consistency}, i.e., the ability to solve multiple variants of the same logical structure, regardless of specific numerical values.
+This abstraction allows models to be tested not on isolated instances, but across families of structurally equivalent problems.

+The key assumption is that a model that truly understands a mathematical problem should demonstrate \emph{reasoning consistency}, i.e., the ability to solve multiple variants of the same logical structure regardless of specific numerical values.
 By systematically sampling from constrained parameter spaces, VAR-MATH preserves the original semantics of each problem while introducing controlled variation.
-This results in a more robust and contamination-resistant evaluation protocol, capable of distinguishing genuine understanding from surface-level heuristics.
+This results in a more robust and contamination-resistant evaluation protocol, which iscapable of distinguishing genuine understanding from surface-level heuristics.